Zoom on the Honda EM6500SX

-- Regarding its autonomy, the autonomy of the EM6500SX, reaching around 9.8 hours on a full tank at a 50% load, the EM6500SX is on the low end when compared to other generators of a similar power output.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Cat RP5500, with around 15 hours.
+- Regarding its autonomy, the autonomy of the EM6500SX, reaching around 9.8 hours at a 50% load, can be considered as low end, compared to other products of a roughly equal output.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Cat RP5500, boasting with around 15 hours.

 - Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
 This generator is rather wasteful, compared to other devices within the aforementioned output range, when it comes to gasoline consumption, as it reaches roughly 0.63 GPH at a 50% load.
 If you wish to further improve in the area of fuel efficiency, the A-iPower SUA7000L, which boasts with a gas consumption of only 0.36 GPH, may be the right generator for you.

 Here's a list of the most popular specific comparisons:

 As you can see from this interactive chart, when compared to other 5000-6000W generators, the Honda EM6500SX is on the average side of the price range.